t0gun/blog/content/posts/optimizing-slice-lookups-with-Go-maps-tobiloba-aramide-ogundiyan.md

 }
 ```

-While this works, its doing a lot of unnecessary comparisons.  i had noticed for  every team, i was looping through the whole fixtures slice.
+While this works, it's doing a lot of unnecessary comparisons.
+I had noticed for every team, I was looping through the whole fixtures slice.
-let say i have 10 teams and 1000 fixtures, it means i am doing 10,000 comparison — the time complexity will be an O(n x m)
+Let's say I have 10 teams and 1000 fixtures, it means I am doing 10,000 comparisons — the time complexity will be an O(n x m)

-How did i approach optimising this solution?
+How did I approach optimizing this solution?

 ## The Optimized Solution

 Instead of checking each team against every fixture in a nested loop, I decided to flip the structure:
-> Store the team IDs in a `map[int]struct{}` and use **constant time lookups**..
+> Store the team IDs in a `map[int]struct{}` and use **constant time lookups**.

-I believed creating a setup where storing the teams in a map with an empty struct would be suitable.That way, I only loop through the fixtures once, and check whether each home/away team exists in the map.
+I believed creating a setup where storing the teams in a map with an empty struct would be suitable.
+That way, I only loop through the fixtures once and check whether each home/away team exists in the map.

 ```go
 func selectFixtureByTeams(cfg *config.Config, fixtures []*apifutbol.FixturesResponse, mc *MatchCollector) {